-For more information or to register for the Cultural Transition program visit: Cultural Transition Program Registration.
+For more information about the Cultural Transition program download: Cultural Transition Program Flyer.

 All newly admitted international graduate students, regardless of country of origin, will be required to participate in an assessment of their English language skills.
 The diagnostic language assessment is designed to help international students better understand their own linguistic strengths and weaknesses.
 In addition to identifying academic needs, assessment results will also be used to recommend academic and language support services.
 The language assessment will take place during graduate student orientation and will consist of two parts: an oral interview and a written diagnostic.
 Note: Students in the BentleyMBA program are exempt from taking the language assessment.

 For more information about any programs or services offered by the ELACI, please contact Chrishon Blackwell at firstname.lastname@example.org.